jrachiele/FastTransit/README.md

-#FastTransit
+#Fast Transit

-FastTransit is a work in progress.
+Fast Transit is a work in progress.

 The goals of the project can be split up into phases, which roughly fit into chronological order but will have some overlap.